 I'm a father to two little people.
 Since my eldest is only 2.5 years old, this limits a lot of the craft projects out there that require power tools (though the man in me can't wait till he comes of age to enjoy them!).
 This simple project is something we can tackle together and relatively safe (look, no scissors!) and particularly festive.

 It's suggested that you use a hotglue gun, but you can...

 Curbly recently had the great pleasure of creating a series of Mid-Century Modern holiday decorations for DIY Network, including everything from ornaments to stockings to wreaths.
 We'll be sharing the projects one-by-one.
 This week's DIY holiday project?
-These super awesome faux-aluminum Christmas ornaments!
-Check them out!
+Awesome space-age stockings!
+Check it out!

 Dressing up our Christmas Tree is one of my favorite times of year.
 Everyone gets involved, and after hours of stringing lights just perfectly, sentimental ornaments are pulled carefully from their packaging and placed with precision on the tree (or, as much precision as a 3- and 5-year-old can muster).
 The last step for our family is tucking the tree skirt under the tree- and this year we needed something new, like a no-sew Snowflake tree skirt!
 Read on to see how I easily made this in one nap time.

 Bonjour!
 Let's make some teeny tiny marquee lights!
 Maybe in a more season-appropriate "Cheer" or "Christmas" or "Happy Holidays" perhaps?
 Whatever word you choose to run with, here's how!